brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

 ## Data Download & Preparation

-In 2010, researchers at the Texas A&M University released a dataset of 9,000,000 tweets they created in an effort to train a model that predicts a tweeter's location given only the content's of their tweet. <span class="marginal-note" data-info="Z.  Cheng,  J.  Caverlee,  and  K.  Lee.
+In 2010, researchers at the Texas A&M University released a dataset of 9,000,000 tweets which they compiled in an effort to train a model that predicts a tweeter's location given only the contents of their tweet. <span class="marginal-note" data-info="Z.  Cheng,  J.  Caverlee,  and  K.  Lee.
 You  Are  Where  You  Tweet:   AContent-Based Approach to Geo-locating Twitter Users.
-In Proceeding of the 19th ACM Conference on Information and Knowledge Management (CIKM), Tonronto, Oct 2010. "></span> We'll re-purpose [this data](http://infolab.tamu.edu/data/twitter_cikm_2010.pdf) to train our base model.
-Here, we aren't interested in a creating a model that sounds like a specific tweeter, but rather a model that learns to sound like twitter users in general.
+In Proceeding of the 19th ACM Conference on Information and Knowledge Management (CIKM), Tonronto, Oct 2010. "></span> We'll re-purpose [this data](http://infolab.tamu.edu/data/twitter_cikm_2010.pdf) to train our *base model*.
+In training this model, we aren't interested in a creating a model that sounds like a specific tweeter, but rather a model that learns to sound like twitter users in general.

 Let's begin by creating a `twitterbot-tutorial/` directory for our project.
 Inside this directory we'll create another folder called `char-rnn-text-generation/` to house the code and data for our base model.